-Supergirl 8, is a new unique painting, painted on canvas using own technique with the use of acrylic paints.
-Extremely emotional, energizing and original creation referring to cubist, abstract and realistic painting.
+Supergirl 8, is a new painting, painted on canvas using own technique with the use of acrylic paints.
+Emotional, energizing and original creation referring to cubist, abstract and realistic painting.
 There is a siting beautiful woman while going out on rollers.
 The original composition and the way of presenting the figure of a woman and the environment in which she is located.
 As the co-founder of Cubism once said, Georges Braque:

 “Objects don’t exist for me except in so far as a rapport exists between them or between them and myself.
 When one attains this harmony, one reaches a sort of intellectual non-existence – what I can only describe as a sense of peace, which makes everything possible and right.
 Life then becomes a perpetual revelation.
 That is true poetry.”

 There is a suitably chosen color scheme and tone game to get a sensual image in reception while maintaining an elegant and distinctive form.
 An expressive, mysterious but positively tuning message.

 This high-quality acrylic painting was painted on a linen canvas with a slightly visible texture, without having to be embedded in a decorative frame, because the edges are linen, not covered with any color.

 The painting Supergirl 8 was painted by the painter graduated at the Academy of Fine Arts – Ania Luk.
 Signed at the front and back, with a certificate of authenticity, protected by a varnish in half-matte.
 This painting fits perfectly into modern rooms.
 The leading colors – blue, yellow, navy.

 In this series, I’ve been touching topics such as perfectionism and self-centeredness of a ‘Selfie-Generation’, which sometimes lead to narcism.
 Although these “supergirls” seem to live according to their own rules and to be very strong and decisive, they aren’t necessarily fulfilled.